 Lottery: We believe Christians should not purchase lottery tickets.
 Buying lottery tickets is a form of gambling in which a person spends money based on an extremely remote chance that they will win--seeking to make a quick return on their money (Prov 28:22).
 Christians are commanded to glorify God in whatever they do and it is difficult to imagine how spending money on lottery tickets could be God-glorifying (1 Cor.
 6:12; 1 Cor 10:31).
 The Bible is very clear that Christians are to be wise in the way they manage their resources.
 Buying lottery tickets is a foolish expenditure of money (Prov 15:27; Eph 5:15).
 Moreover buying lottery tickets can become addictive, and we encourage Christians to trust in God instead of riches and the "god of materialism" (Prov 30:9, Matt.
 6:28-34; 1 Tim 6:6-10).
 An appreciation for man's God-ordained function called "work" (Gen 2:15; 2 Thes 3:7-13) and an attitude of contentment (Phil 4:11; 1 Tim 6:6) can do much to curb the believer's desire to get rich quickly through avenues like the lottery.
 Listen to More

-Mormons: We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the restored gospel, the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and salvation by faith and works.
-We believe LDS modern-day prophets are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
+Mormonism (LDS): We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the restored gospel, the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and their salvation by faith and works.
+We believe LDS "prophets" (church leaders) are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
 Listen to more here.

 Music: We believe that everything we enjoy should glorify God—including our music (1 Cor 10:31).
 We believe that God created human beings to create and enjoy music, and we believe God enjoys worship in a variety of forms--to the point of His own singing (Zeph 3:17).
 We reject the idea that music is amoral because we are aware of the power it has in Christians' lives to refresh spirits (1 Sam 16:23), to clear minds (2 Kings 3:15-16), to motivate to action (2 Sam 22:50; Psa 9:11; 144:9), to evangelize the unbeliever (Psa.
 40:3), to dispense doctrine (Eph 5:19), and to show excellence (Phil 1:10).
 While respecting the freedom Christians have to enjoy different kinds of music, we believe followers of Christ should not listen to music which does not glorify God or which does promote ungodly behavior.
 We are mindful of the fact that Lucifer was the first musician and that music has the potential to be very corrupt (Ezek 28:13-15).
 Godly music is refreshing and can create joy, peace, and promote a passion for God.
 It can place a person in a mindset to think clearly on things that are godly (Psalm 100:2, Phil 4:8).
 Listen to more here.